-At St. Dunstan’s Church we offer a variety of ministries for children from birth through 5th grade: Christian Formation (Sunday School), Children’s Liturgy (kid’s church), Children’s Special Events (e.g. Nativity Pageant), Children & Youth Choirs, Sacrament of Holy Baptism, program for Special Needs children called GRACE, and Nursery Childcare.
+At St. Dunstan’s Church we offer a variety of ministries for children from birth through 5th grade: Sunday School, Children’s Liturgy (kid’s church), Children’s Special Events (e.g. Nativity Pageant), Children & Youth Choirs, Sacrament of Holy Baptism, GRACE (program for Special Needs children), and Nursery Childcare.
 The purpose of Children’s Ministries is to support your family as you bring up your child in the Christian faith.
 We support your effort to:

 - Bring your child to church to worship God;